 Although we’re eight years past the financial crisis, average Wall Street bonuses have not returned to peak levels due to a continued compression in trading fees, a decline in IPOs, and a lack of M&A frenzy as we saw in the 1980s and 1990s.

-That said, an average bonus of $140,000 as of 2016 is still pretty good for most people!
+That said, an average bonus of $140,000 is still pretty good for most people!
 You just have to sacrifice 60+ hours a week and a lot of your health to get there.

 Main Reasons For Working On Wall Street